Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Introduction

 {\bf Limit Behaviour of Bandit Algorithms.} There is also a line of works analyzing the limit behaviour of standard UCB and TS policies by considering the diffusion approximations (see, e.g., \citealt{araman2021diffusion, wager2021diffusion,fan2021diffusion, kalvit2021closer}).
 While these works typically consider asymptotic limiting regimes that are set such that the gaps between arm means shrink with the total time horizon, we do not consider such limiting regimes but instead consider the original problem setting and study how the tail probability decays with $T$ under original environments without taking the gaps to zero.

 {\bf Multi-objective Bandits.} Our work is related to multi-objective bandit problems where the objective is not solely focused on minimizing expected regret.
 In this context, several works have been proposed, such as \cite{deshmukh2017multi, erraqabi2017trading, yang2017framework, yao2021power, simchi2022multi}.
 In particular, \cite{simchi2022multi} focused on the trade-off between efficiency (low regret) and statistical power (accurate estimation of arm gaps), and provided an optimal trade-off through an information-theoretic lower bound and a policy-generated upper bound.
-They also extended their analysis to the MAB problem with adversarial baseline rewards.
 However, it is important to note that their approach is still centered on the notion of expectation and based on an instance-dependent perspective.

 {\bf Risk-averse Bandits.} Another line of related work is risk-averse formulations of the stochastic MAB problem (e.g., \citealt{sani2012risk, galichet2013exploration, maillard2013robust, zimin2014generalized, vakili2016risk, cassel2018general, tamkin2019distributionally, prashanth2020concentration, zhu2020thompson, baudry2021optimal, khajonchotpanya2021revised, chen2022bridging, chang2022unifying}).
 These formulations consider different notions than expected regret, such as mean-variance or value-at-risk.
 In contrast, our work focuses on the levels of tail risks and develops policies that maintain low expected regret while achieving light-tailed risk bounds.
 This leads to different policy design and analysis than the risk-averse formulations.